fw-pfrieger/TeamTree/README.md

 This team-centered approach complements existing tools to mine the scientific literature across disciplines."

 ## Sounds too abstract?
-Ok, imagine you are a consultant, editor, engineer, investor, journalist, medical doctor, philanthropist, a scientist like me, or you-name-it.
+Ok, imagine you are a consultant, editor, engineer, funding agency, investor, journalist, medical doctor, philanthropist, programmer, or a scientist like me.
-Imagine further that you are **interested in a specific topic of Science and Technology**, for example a rare human disease, research on Mars or the latest about quantum computers.
+Imagine further that you are **interested in a specific topic of Science and Technology**, for example a rare human disease, research on Mars or quantum computing.
-You will query specific bibliometric databases (PubMed, Google Scholar etc.) and **read scientific articles about the topic**.
+You will **query** specific **bibliometric databases** (PubMed, Google Scholar etc.) and **read scientific articles about the topic**.
 However, this will **not give you the full picture**.
 You will have hard times to answer the following questions:
 - How has field developed over time?
 - How many people are working on the topic?